sayanee/radio-amateur-exam-notes/15_equipment.md

 # 15. Equipment

 > Use this chapter to browse through some potential equipment to consider after passing your radio amateur exam.

-*TODO: Add on more equipment and complete the table below*
+Note that the below-mentioned equipments are **approved for use with a Singapore license**.
+Please check the specifications for other licenses from other countries.

 | Name | Cost (USD) | Description | Features | Modes | Remarks
 | --- | --- | --- | --- | --- | --- |